-Maple glazed ham is a real party classic.
-Made with a sweet glaze this maple glazed gammon is really moreish, and a cheap way to feed a crowd.
-We love this recipe served up with piles of buttery mashed potatoes and a light gravy for a Christmas or Easter lunch – but it would equally be just as delicious with all your usual Sunday roast sides come the end of the week.
-We’ve gone for a half boiled, half baked method for our maple glazed ham, so help keep it moist and full of flavour.
-While you’re boiling it you can add other things too, to help perfume the meat.
+We’ve gone for a half boiled, half baked method for our maple roast gammon, to help keep the meat moist and full of flavour.
+While you’re boiling it you can add in other things too, to help perfume the meat.
 Cooking it in beer, orange juice or stock will give it an extra hit of flavour and will also make a great liquid to make gravy or rich soup from.

 - 2kg (4lb) smoked gammon joint (boneless)